allegheny-college-cmpsc-101-spring-2024/intersection-algorithms-starter/writing/reflection.md

 TODO: Do not run the program with the `--display` option when conducting experiments!

-### Two outputs from running the `ListSingle` algorithm with different inputs.
+### Two outputs from running the ListSingle algorithm with different inputs.

-TODO: Summary of the runs for the ListSingle algorithm:
+TODO: Summary of the runs for the `ListSingle` algorithm:
-Run 1: ListSingle with a small input
+Run 1: `ListSingle` with a small input
-Run 2: ListSingle with a large input
+Run 2: `ListSingle` with a large input

-### Two outputs from running the `ListDouble` algorithm with different inputs.
+### Two outputs from running the ListDouble algorithm with different inputs.

-TODO: Summary of the runs for the ListDouble algorithm:
+TODO: Summary of the runs for the `ListDouble` algorithm:
-Run 1: ListDouble with a small input
+Run 1: `ListDouble` with a small input
-Run 2: ListDouble with a large input please use the same "small" and "large" inputs as above
+Run 2: `ListDouble` with a large input please use the same "small" and "large" inputs as above

-### Two outputs from running the `TupleSingle` algorithm with different inputs.
+### Two outputs from running the TupleSingle algorithm with different inputs.

-TODO: Summary of the runs for the TupleSingle algorithm:
+TODO: Summary of the runs for the `TupleSingle` algorithm:
-Run 1: TupleSingle with a small input
+Run 1: `TupleSingle` with a small input
-Run 2: TupleSingle with a large input please use the same "small" and "large" inputs as above
+Run 2: `TupleSingle` with a large input please use the same "small" and "large" inputs as above

-### Two outputs from running the `TupleDouble` algorithm with different inputs.
+### Two outputs from running the TupleDouble algorithm with different inputs.

-TODO: Summary of the runs for the ListDouble algorithm:
+TODO: Summary of the runs for the `TupleDouble` algorithm:
-Run 1: ListDouble with a small input
+Run 1: `TupleDouble` with a small input
-Run 2: ListDouble with a large input please use the same "small" and "large" inputs as above
+Run 2: `TupleDouble` with a large input please use the same "small" and "large" inputs as above

-### Justification of your choice for the `numelems` and `maximum` variables.
+### Justification of your choice for the numelems and maximum variables.

 TODO: Document and justify your choice for the `numelems` and `maximum` variables.